-The described sample preparation for the extraction of aflatoxins from pistachios can be used for all kind of food and animal feed which could be affected by aflatoxins.
+The described sample preparation for the extraction of aflatoxins from cereal based baby food products can be used for all kind of food and animal feed which could be affected by aflatoxins.
 Analytical control samples after every extraction step could verify that the sample preparation is very efficient for the reduction of matrix peaks.
-Additionally, using the UVE photochemical reactor for post column derivatization in combination with the AZURA Analytical HPLC system and Eurospher II C18 column, it was possible to detect the four aflatoxins B1, B2, G1 and G2 in one chromatographic run with the very low LOD of 0.05 ng/mL for B1/G1 and 0.15 ng/mL for B2/G2.
+Additionally, using the UVE photochemical reactor for post column derivatization in combination with the AZURA Analytical HPLC system and Eurospher II C18 column, it was possible to detect the four aflatoxins B1, B2, G1 and G2 in one chromatographic run of a spiked sample with the very low LOD of 0.05 ng/mL for B1/G1 and 0.015 ng/mL for B2/G2.